 is an international school that provides educational opportunities for gifted students through International Baccalaureate programmes and whose mission is to develop intellectual community, intercultural understanding and the value of lifelong learning.

-As a community, we provide learning and teaching of high quality (HQTL) through curriculum and further education courses; caring for the welfare and safety of students through the cultivation of national and personal values.
+As a community, we provide learning and teaching of high quality (HQTL) through curriculum and further education courses.
+We care for the welfare and safety of students through the cultivation of national and personal values.

 Personalised teaching and learning

 is realised through the development of programs for individual students’ needs.

 Our curricula are International Baccalaureate programmes designed for national educational needs, providing opportunities to develop creative and critical thinking, and to reflect on the diversity of global learning and teaching learning through personal experience of choosing only the best practices.